y2q-actionman/cl-libnuma/README.md

 ### Lisp Libraries

 - `asdf` for loading.
-For running tests, asdf 3 or later is required.
+For running tests, asdf3 or later is required.
 - `cffi` for FFI.

 ### C Libraries

+*libnuma development package* is required.

-*libnuma* development package.
-You can get it with following ways:
+You can get it with one of following ways:

 - `apt-get install libnuma-dev`
 - `yum install libnuma-devel`